openthread/openthread/examples/platforms/emsk/README.md

 ## Note

-The current EMSK platform does not support a True Random Number Generator (TRNG) as required by the Thread Specification.
+The EMSK platform is a configurable, FPGA-based software development platform for the ARC EM Processor Family.
+The platform does not currently feature a True Random Number Generator (TRNG), which is required for certification to the Thread Specification.
+Users looking to certify the OpenThread implementation for their own ARC-based platforms will need to add a TRNG to their platform and modify our reference implementation based on EMSK accordingly in order to achieve certification for their platform.

 ## Toolchain